smiotti/liri-node-app/README.md

 # liri-node-app
 ### Assignment #10 - LIRI BOT

-Welcome to *Liri*, your personal search agent for music and movie infomation.
+Welcome to *Liri*,:female_detective: your personal search agent for music and movie infomation.
 Similar to it's cousin Siri, Liri will take your command line input of a Song Name, Band Name, Artist, or a Movie Name and return usefull information about the band, song, or movie... like what upcoming venues a particular band will be performing.
 The data behind this app is made avaible via API calls to the following data repositories:

 * Bands in Town - http://www.artists.bandsintown.com/bandsintown-api
 * Spotify - https://www.npmjs.com/package/node-spotify-api